Pre-2013 Book Review

 Of Mice and Men

-Pretty good - I enjoyed it for what it was, but not necessarily in my top 5 for "classics."
-I certainly would reccommend it to someone interested, plus for whatever reason you see this mentioned in popular culture more often than some novels.
+Pretty good - I enjoyed it for what it was, but not necessarily in my top 5 for “classics.”
+I certainly would recommend it to someone interested, plus for whatever reason you see this mentioned in popular culture more often than some novels.

 Night